17 Animals With Shells and Their Pictures

 The Brown Crab (scientific name Cancer pagurus) is a fascinating example of an animal with a shell.

-This crustacean, commonly found in the North Sea, North Atlantic Ocean, and possibly the Mediterranean Sea, possesses a hard reddish-brown shell as protective armor.
+This crustacean, commonly found in the North Sea, North Atlantic Ocean, and possibly the Mediterranean Sea, has a hard reddish-brown shell that serves as protective armor.

 Ranging from two to six inches wide, the Brown Crab relies on its sturdy shell to shield itself from predators and the challenging marine environment.